liquibase/liquibase-contribute-site/docs/code/test-your-code/integration-tests.md

 There is a `src/test/resources/changelogs` directory that contains all the changelogs used by the integration tests.

 For each database, there is a "complete" and a "rollback" changelog.
-The "complete" changelog is an exhaustive set of change definitions which are used by most of the integration tests.
+The "complete" changelog is an exhaustive set of change definitions that are used by most of the integration tests.
 For tests that require the ability to rollback an update, the "rollback" changelog is available which has a smaller set of changes but ensures all have rollback logic defined.

 Each database defines the root changelogs as `changelogs/DB_TYPE/complete/root.changelog.xml` and `changelogs/DB_TYPE/rollback/rollbackable.changelog.xml`, but